 Practical Tips for the Bangkok to Chiang Mai Train

-- Unlike what we saw people write about it on the internet, we found the Hua Lamphong train station in Bangkok is small and manageable with loads of friendly people to help get you to where you need to go.
+3. Unlike what we saw people write about it on the internet, we found the Hua Lamphong train station in Bangkok is small and manageable with loads of friendly people to help get you to where you need to go.
 There is air-conditioning, semi-decent bathrooms, and solid snack options.
 There’s even a vending machine for t-shirts and underwear just in case you forget to pack them.
 The Chiang Mai train station, while smaller, is equally filled with convenient food and ammenity options.